 “The trouble is you THINK you have time.”
 Buddha

-How easy is it to miss an appointment, forget about a practice, or double book your schedule?
+Unfortunately, it is far too easy to miss an appointment, forget about a practice, or double book your schedule.
+Right?
 Those things happen when we are not fully in command of our time.
 Time is the most precious commodity you’ll ever have.
 Once it’s gone, it’s gone.
 You cannot create more of it, and you cannot recoup what you’ve misused.
 Schedule and Activity Management is the first step in becoming more aware of just how much time you actually have.

 What You Need to Plan Your Month